ioatzim/getbigschema/README.md

    User must add manually a folder-path that contains dbml files.
 On execution, code uploads all dbml files from this folder, to the API and creates a json file that contains a    dictionary with filename as key and id as value (eg "demo_full.dmbl": "6192b2c21c2a512293fea123").
 This id can be used to get this file from the API, with the file                get_dbmlf_from_api.py

 4. get_dmbl_from_api.py
    User must add the id of the dbml file (found in the 'response_ids.json' file generated from dbml_post_to_api.py).
-On execution, code returns the dbml file from the api and assigns it to a variable called dbml
+On execution, code returns the dbml file from the api and assigns it to a variable called dbml_file